Shockwave Therapy – How it can fix your foot pain fast

 Generally, there will be immediate pain relief, but there may be some discomfort experienced for a while afterwards depending on the area treated.

-What should I do if I am in pain after the treatment?
+What should I do after the treatment?

 The shockwave will trigger an inflammatory response which facilitates healing, for this reason, do not use anti-inflammatory medications or ice packs as we don't want to interfere with the body's natural healing response.
 Heat packs applied for up to 5 minutes on the area may be helpful.
 The pain should subside within 24 hours.
 You can take Paracetamol as needed if you are able to take this medication.